 How to be a Panel Chair

-- There is no need to introduce yourself or anyone else at length, unless they are a special invited guest from outside academia.
+- There is no need to introduce yourself or anyone else at length, unless they are special invited guests from outside academia.
 At most, say people’s names and institutional affiliations.
-Let them introduce their Papers themselves.
+Let them introduce their papers themselves.

-- Start the Panel on time wherever possible.
+- Start the Panel/Session on time wherever possible.

-- Let the Paper-givers speak in the order of the programme unless they request differently – for technical reasons, for example.
+- Let the presenters speak in the order of the programme unless they request differently – for technical reasons, for example.